Sleep Disorders

 • Patients with parasomnia overlap disorder are predominantly male and present younger than most idiopathic cases of REM sleep behavior disorder. | |

-In 1991, status dissociatus was reported in 6 patients with neurodegeneration, anoxic injury, or severe ethanol withdrawal (34).
-Later, etiologies included prion, neurodegeneration, autoimmune disease, and various toxic etiologies (03).
+In 1991, status dissociatus was reported in six patients with neurodegeneration (olivopontocerebellar atrophy), anoxic injury, narcolepsy with cataplexy (and obstructive sleep apnea), or severe ethanol withdrawal (40).
+Later, etiologies included prion disease, other forms of neurodegeneration, autoimmune disease, and various toxic etiologies (04).

-Not uncommonly, parasomnia patients may have an overlap of symptoms and report a combination of confusional arousals and/or sleepwalking behavior (presumably from NREM sleep), along with dream-enactment behavior (presumably from REM sleep).
+Not uncommonly, patients with parasomnia may have an overlap of symptoms and report a combination of confusional arousals, sleep terrors, or sleepwalking behavior (presumably from NREM sleep) along with dream-enactment behavior (presumably from REM sleep).
 Polysomnographic evaluation may demonstrate that sleepwalking patients also have REM sleep without atonia and enhanced phasic EMG activity during REM sleep.
 Conversely, patients with RBD may report confusional arousals or sleepwalking behaviors in addition to violent dream-enactment behavior.
-Parasomnia overlap disorder and status dissociatus are considered clinical subtypes of RBD in the International Classification of Sleep Disorders, third edition (02).
-Parasomnia overlap disorder diagnosis requires that criteria for both RBD and a disorder of arousal (typically sleepwalking) be met (see Tables 1, 2, and 3).
+Parasomnia overlap disorder and status dissociatus are considered clinical subtypes of RBD in the International Classification of Sleep Disorders, third edition (03).
+Parasomnia overlap disorder diagnosis requires that criteria for both RBD and a NREM parasomnia (a disorder of arousal [typically sleepwalking] or an appetitive parasomnia involving eating and sex) be met (see Tables 1, 2, and 3).

-Status dissociatus manifests as a breakdown in state (wake/NREM sleep/REM) sleep based on both behavioral observation and polysomnography (34; 02; 36).
-It commonly presents in the setting of other neurologic conditions, most notably those with GABAergic thalamic pathology.
-In acute cases the etiology is usually toxic, such as in ethanol withdrawal.
+Status dissociatus manifests as a breakdown in sleep state (wake/NREM sleep/REM) based on both behavioral observation and polysomnography (40; 03; 42).
+It commonly presents in the setting of other neurologic conditions, such as narcolepsy-cataplexy, and conditions with GABAergic thalamic pathology.
+In acute cases, the etiology is usually toxic, such as in ethanol withdrawal.
 Subacutely, autoimmune encephalopathies, such as those due to anti-potassium channel or anti-NMDA antibodies, can cause status dissociatus.
-Chronic cases are often related to synuclein neurodegeneration in multiple system atrophy (MSA) or dementia with Lewy Bodies (03).
-In these cases the signs and symptoms evolve over decades, from the dream-enactment behavior of RBD to the parkinsonism and autonomic instability of MSA and then, finally, to status dissociatus (34; 54; 10; 51).
+Chronic cases are often related to synuclein neurodegeneration in multiple system atrophy or dementia with Lewy Bodies (04).
+In these cases the signs and symptoms evolve over decades, from the dream-enactment behavior of RBD to the parkinsonism and autonomic instability of multiple system atrophy and then, finally, to status dissociatus (40; 61; 14; 58).
 A new classification scheme was proposed defining status dissociatus as either classic or intermediate (see Table 4).

-Patients with status dissociatus are frequently encephalopathic and unable to report symptoms.
-During behavioral wakefulness, the patients appear either delirious in the setting of ethanol withdrawal and anti-NMDA encephalitis or demented in the setting of terminal neurodegeneration (34; 54; 51).
+Patients with status dissociatus often report vivid dreams with observed dream-enactment, with episodes at times being quite lengthy.
+In other cases, patients are encephalopathic and unable to report symptoms.
+During behavioral wakefulness, the patients appear either delirious in the setting of ethanol withdrawal and anti-NMDA encephalitis or demented in the setting of terminal neurodegeneration (40; 61; 58).

 A. Repeated episodes of sleep-related vocalization and/or complex behaviors. | |